sfepy/sfepy-docker/README.md

 Note that any modifications made previously to stopped container remains persistent until you explicitly delete the container.
 For further information see official [Docker Compose documentation](https://docs.docker.com/compose/).

+### Stopping and removing old containers

+Stop and remove containers, networks with

+    $ docker compose down

 ### Advanced usage
 There are plenty of additional parameters and fine-tuning options you can use.
 For official documentation, support